-This Articles first appeared on July 15th on CMSWire.
+This Article first appeared on CMSWire.

 Gone are the days when a brand could get away with a mobile experience that's a miniaturized version of the desktop website.
 Gone too are the days when it was acceptable to forget a logged in customer's preferences on an e-commerce site.

 One day's differentiator becomes the industry standard the next.
 Day by day, function by function, the bar is being raised across industries around convenience, access, ease of use and knowledge of customer needs.

 Online and off, on web, tablet and mobile, in store, on digital devices or when speaking with an agent, customers expect the companies that they do business with to understand and anticipate their needs at every step, satisfy their wants and present them options even before they ask for them.

 Keeping Up With the Speed of Technology Change

 With the speed of change in tools and technologies, the only way to keep up is to continually develop competencies and capabilities that enable closer relationships with customers.

 The digital experience is the means by which the enterprise interfaces with the marketplace.
 Digital experience maturity includes the processes behind the technology (the internal collaboration machinery that drives experience) as well as the multiple classes of technology that enable that experience.